jhaakshita27/innerve-hack/README.md

 # Women-safety-web-application

-A Dynamic web project for women safety and security with auto location tracking.
+A Dynamic web project for women safety and security with auto location tracking and video calling.